Azure/arc_jumpstart_docs/README.md

 # ⚡ Arc Jumpstart documentation

 Welcome to the Arc Jumpstart documentation repository!
 This repository is your go-to resource for in-depth guides, best practices, and detailed documentation related to Azure Arc.
 Whether you're a beginner exploring the basics or an experienced user optimizing your deployment, you'll find valuable insights tailored to your needs.
-This repository complements our [source code repository](https://aka.ms/JumpstartGitHubCode) and acts has the documentation source repository which populates the [Arc Jumpstart](https://aka.ms/arcjumpstart) website.
+This repository complements our [source code repository](https://aka.ms/JumpstartGitHubCode) and acts as the documentation source repository which populates the [Arc Jumpstart](https://aka.ms/arcjumpstart) website.

 <p align="center">
   <img src="/img/logo/jumpstart.png" alt="Arc Jumpstart logo" width="320">